Arturo-Intel/GSS-Tools/public/persona/IntelGithubIssuesAnalyzer.md

           "type": "string",
           "description": "username"
         },
+    "case_usertype": {
+          "type": "string",
+          "description": "User type
+      Consider that a developer will include coding or details related to functions failing or issues when compiling the code, while customers focus in issues with games or applications, calling out FPS drop, lag, corruptions, artifacts or performance issues."
+        },

 		"gpu": {
           "type": "string",
           "description": "GPU used. (if the GPU is not provided try to get it based on the CPU).